LaurentOngaro/UEVaultManager/README.md

 ### Log files and debug

-3 different log files could be used during the process Use the config file to set their file name (and path)
+3 different log files could be used during the process Use the config file to set their file name (and path).
+If a file name is missing, empty or set to '' the corresponding log feature will be disabled

 - ignored assets file log
   - file is defined by the setting: 'ignored_assets_filename_log (default is ~/.config/ignored_assets.log)'